sm3131/book-search/README.md

 3. Search for either a book title, author, genre, or person to find various book results after hitting submit search.
 4. Once you have searched for a book, you should see results below the search bar, these results will usually include an image of the book, author names, and description of the book.
 5. If you have not created an account you will not be able to save any books to your online library.
-6. To create an account, navigate to the Login/Sign Up tab, which will open up a modal.
+6. To create an account, navigate to the Login/Sign Up tab (either on the screen or in the dropdown menu), which will open up a modal.
-7. In the modal you can toggle between login and sign up depending on if you have an account or not.
+7. In the modal, you can toggle between login and sign up depending on if you have an account or not.
 8. To create an account click the sign up tab, and enter a username, your email, and a password.
 9. Once you have signed up, you will now see a new navigation tab called "See Your Books" this is your online library that will contain all of your saved books.
 10. To save a book, go ahead and search for a book again, and this time you will see a button to save this book, if you click the button the book will be saved to your library.
 11. Now you can click on See Your Books, and you should be able to see the book you saved, with a button at the bottom of the book display to delete this book, which you can do whenever you desire.
-12. Once you are finished navigating on the site, you can logout using the navigation tab on the top right of the screen.
+12. Once you are finished navigating on the site, you can logout using the navigation tab on the top right of the screen, or in the dropdown menu.

 ## Book Search Link